 Studying abroad is an incredible experience, but choosing the right location for your study abroad adventures can feel like a daunting task!
 Should you study art history in Italy or study political science in Argentina?
-Higher mathematics in Budapest, or philosophy in Beijing?
+Higher mathematics in Budapest, or literature in Beijing?

-For LGBTQ students, the choice of a study abroad location can feel even more challenging.
+For LGBTQIA+ students, the choice of a study abroad location can feel even more challenging.
 All the usual questions about foreign language immersion, academics, and subject areas of interest still apply, but there’s an added layer of wondering how LGBTQ-friendly your study abroad location will be and whether or not you’ll be able to find an accepting social group.

 If you're an LGBTQ student who wants to study abroad but isn't sure where will be a great fit for you, we're here to help.
 Here are five questions to consider as you explore your options for locations to study abroad.